dprophet/blockchain_use_cases/USE CASE story.md

   - Trades
     - Real-time valuation of assets and settlement
     - Scoring, ranking, trustworthiness, and other compliant-obligatory algorithms to categorize 'codes of conduct'.
 This applies to organizations and individuals.
+    - For DLT, "The trade is the settlement" is an untrue statement.
 Even if Settlement occurs real-time, collateral still moves at a future date.
-We still need to score trustworthiness and bind that identities.
+We still need to score trustworthiness and bind to identities before this can be true.
     - Posting of collateral for OTC trades.
 The posting of collateral & verified assets needs to be tied back to real world identities.
 Currently 3rd parties (ie clearing houses) are required as part of this step to validate real world ID and asset ownerships.
 Without DLT+Identity+VerifyableAssets it will be impossible to construct consensus algorithms to facilitate real-time settlement and measure trustworthiness.
   - As a utility to servicing of other Instruments
     - Verifiable assets, by themselves, aren’t as valuable as the channels they create for servicing of other instruments.